Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-widget-apicast.rst

 Supported Types
 ~~~~~~~~~~~~~~~

-The widget API cast supports int16, cint16, int32, cint32, float and cfloat types as selected by template parameter TT_DATA.
-This data type is used
-by both input and output ports.
+The widget API cast supports int16, cint16, int32, cint32, float, and cfloat types as selected by the ``TT_DATA`` template parameter.
+This data type is used by both input and output ports.

 ~~~~~~~~~~~~~~~~~~~
 Template Parameters